1. St. Louis Rams: Sam Bradford QB, Oklahoma

 Team needs: OLB/FS/CB/DE/OT

-The Eagles are a solid team but have multiple needs at OLB after trading Chris Gocong who never fit into Philly’s defensive scheme, and where they cut Will Witherspoon.
+The Eagles are a solid team but have multiple needs at OLB where they need to replace Chris Gocong who’s clearly not suited to play in Philly’s scheme, and where they cut Will Witherspoon.
 They also need a FS to replace Sean Jones who was a huge disappointment, although they did sign Marlin Jackson who they may convert from CB.
-Philly also has a history of replacing solid corners before they are past their prime so if Kyle Wilson is available you may see them pull the trigger on him especially after trading away Sheldon Brown.
+Philly also has a history of replacing solid corners before they are past their prime so if Kyle Wilson is available you may see them pull the trigger on him.

 25. Baltimore Ravens: Jermaine Gresham TE, Oklahoma